-Drug Use in American Society HED 202
+HED 100 Drug Use in American Society 3 crs.
+3 hrs.

 This course examines the use of licit and illicit drugs across cultures within the context of personal health and wellness.
 The historical, pharmacodynamics, psychological, emotional and social aspects of licit and illicit drug use, as well as drug abuse, will serve as the foundation for this examination.